 Tears come to her eyes, and she hugs me.

 Dad walks in and seeing us, complains, “What’s he done now, dear.”

 “Oh honey, he just sang me that song by Elvis, ‘Mama,’ do you remember it?”

 “I remember Elvis went into the Army and served his country.
 He wrote that song when his mother died.
 She was overweight.”

 “That’s a good description of the song, Dad.”

-He looked at me, then laughed.
+He looks at me, then laughs.
 “Well, maybe I’m not as sentimental as you.”

 “The boys went to a Baptist church youth group last night and played hymns.”

-He looked at me critically, then threw up his hands, “Well, I can’t complain about that.”
+He looks at me critically, then throws up his hands, “Well, I can’t complain about that.”